 But first, why does he scream at night?

 Kids this age are becoming more aware that they’re alone at night, which can invite fears and anxieties new to them.
 They might know that their parents are still awake while they’re supposed to sleep in their rooms.
 And they’re bored and simply want to get out and play.

 So, how do you deal with your 2 year old’s tantrums at night?

 I was at my wit’s end and couldn’t take much more of it, and needed to know how exactly to turn things around.
 I didn’t want to rely on timeouts or typical punishments, but I still wanted to hold my ground and avoid catering to his whims.
 Scrambling to find a solution, I tried a few tactics.

 Thankfully… they worked.
 The tantrums stopped, and not only because I waited for a phase to pass, but because of these particular steps that anyone can take.
 Check out what worked for me as well as several moms to stop the 2 year old bedtime tantrums:

 Power struggles with kids can feel like a flame, don’t you think?
 The more you fan them, the bigger they get.

 As tempting as it is to yell, get upset, and otherwise react to your child’s antics… don’t.
 This only “rewards” the very behavior you’re trying to avoid.
 Think of it this way: the angrier you get, the more “reason” he has to engage in a fight.

 On the flip side, the calmer you remain, the more he’ll mirror your behavior and calm down as well.
 I know, easier said than done, and often the biggest reason motherhood is hard.
-But consider it a daily practice to perfect: it’ll be difficult in the beginning but will get easier over time.
+But consider it a daily practice: it’ll be difficult in the beginning but will get easier over time.

 “Thank you so much.
 It’s lovely reading your email and it’s working a lot with my parenting challenges!
 I’ll be looking forward to the next ones!” -Kiran Gardezi